About the Russian Blue Cat

-The Russian Blue cat is an indoor cat, but does require a little bit a space as they are known to be very fast runners.
+The Russian Blue is an indoor cat, but does require a little bit a space as they are known to be very fast runners.

 The Russian Blue is very affectionate, a gentle loving cat.
 This is one of the few cat breeds that may be trained to walk on a leash successfully.

-The Russian Blue cats like to play, but hate to be teased.
+This cat breed likes to play, but hate to be teased.

 These are one of the most intelligent cat breeds around and need to be treated with respect.